ahesse93/RedPitaya_LockInAmplifier/README.md

 in the Vivado TCL console

-To just use the lock in amplifier copy the file onto the RedPitaya's SD card and enter `cat "path"/LockIn.bit > /dev/xdevcfg` after connecting to your RedPitaya via SSH (`ssh root@yourIP`, password is "root), where "path" is the location of LockIn.bit on your SD card
+To just use the lock in amplifier copy the file onto the RedPitaya's SD card and enter `cat "path"/LockIn.bit > /dev/xdevcfg` after connecting to your RedPitaya via SSH (`ssh root@yourIP`, password is "root"), where "path" is the location of LockIn.bit on your SD card

 Still in a really early stage, so there are timing issues and no GUI